 Specializing in Therapy for Neurological Conditions & Neuromuscular Disorders

-We are committed to authenticity and quality, providing in-depth, individualized therapies for women of all ages.
+Providing in-depth, individualized therapies and support for women of all ages.

 We are a C-IAYT yoga therapist under the standards set by the International Association of Yoga Therapists, respecting the traditions of Hatha yoga while integrating them into customized yoga therapy programs.
-Yoga is wonderfully versatile and adaptable: Its effects —however subtle or gentle— may be readily appreciated whether able, less able, confined to a wheelchair or bed.
+Yoga is wonderfully versatile and adaptable: Its effects may be readily appreciated whether able, less able, or confined to a wheelchair or bed.

-NeuroSupportive Yoga Therapy™ is uniquely suited as a form of gentle, sustainable therapy for neurological conditions and movement disorders due to its potential for focusing less on a specific symptom or condition than on the overall person.
+NeuroSupportive Yoga Therapy™ is uniquely suited as a form of long-term, sustainable therapy for neurological conditions and movement disorders due to its potential for focusing less on a specific symptom or condition than on the overall person.
 Although the benefits of yoga may be experienced differently by each person, studies reflect yoga therapy’s effectiveness in managing pain, fatigue, depression, and in improving gait, balance, proprioception and overall quality of life for those with MS and other neurological conditions.

 Second Nature Yoga Therapy™ is a simple equation for those who would like to move a little more and either find themselves unmotivated, or are hesitant due to chronic pain, injury, or fatigue, as well as those who wish to regain or retain a means of self-care and perhaps gradually shift toward a less sedentary lifestyle.
 Walking—because just about everyone can, to some degree.
 Yoga—because it offers a gentle, life-long means of self-care.
 Nature—because sunlight, trees, and natural beauty are good for the physical body and mind-body.

 Comprehensive Therapy Programs are a long-term option for neurosupportive therapy, therapeutic rehabilitation, palliative care, cancer recovery or while in treatment, and chronic pain management.
-Rather than offering short-term therapy with little support or follow-up, we provide extended, thoughtful support over months or years, creating a client relationship that adapts and changes as their needs change.
+Rather than offering short-term therapy with little support or follow-up, we provide extended, personalized support over months or years, creating a client relationship that adapts and changes as needs change.